F. Schumacher & Co.: Schumacher

+Since 2021, the company has introduced updated showroom concepts in cities such as Nashville, Charlotte, and Charleston, combining a traditional trade showroom with a public‑facing boutique and event programming.
+Internationally, Schumacher has expanded its European presence with dedicated showrooms in London, Paris, and Milan.

+Schumacher is also sold in 28 countries including Canada, Australia and the UK.

 High-profile clients

 Film industry

 Set designer Hobe Erwin designed a line for Schumacher that was used to decorate the set for Gone With The Wind (1939).
 Cecil Beaton, society photographer and fashion designer for stage and screen—My Fair Lady and Gigi—was enlisted as a guest designer for F. Schumacher.
 In addition, sets for A Bed Time Story (1933), I Love Lucy (1953), The Age of Innocence (1993), Washington Square (1996), Atonement (2007) and others included Schumacher in their designs.

 Government

 The company has supplied textiles to the White House, the Chambers of the United States Supreme Court, and the Smithsonian Institution.

 Public spaces

 F. Schumacher was involved in the design of the Metropolitan Opera in New York City.